bitbullcapitalfund/ccplatform/ccplatform/readme.txt

 		Example:

 		class ToyStrategy(Strategy):
-			def calculate(self, _time, price, _type): 	# Always use these parameters.
+			def calculate(self, _time, price, _type):
 				pass

-	3- Use the parameters '_time', 'price', and '_type' to calculate the trading logic. '_time' is a datetime object, price is a float with the last price traded, and '_type' will be a string containing 'bid' or 'ask'.
+	3- Calculate receives the parameters '_time', 'price', and '_type' to calculate the trading logic. '_time' is a datetime object, price is a float with the last price traded, and '_type' will be a string containing 'bid' or 'ask'.
 		Example:

 		class ToyStrategy(Strategy):